All you need to know about date/time in R and SAS

 sas7bdat

-into feather, pandas/haven will sometimes convert adate
+into Feather, pandas/haven will sometimes convert adate

 object to adatetime